Water resources: Industries

 It is estimated that 22% of worldwide water is used in industry.
 Major industrial users include hydroelectric dams, thermoelectric power plants, which use water for cooling, ore and oil refineries, which use water in chemical processes, and manufacturing plants, which use water as a solvent.
 Water withdrawal can be very high for certain industries, but consumption is generally much lower than that of agriculture.

 Water is used in renewable power generation.
 Hydroelectric power derives energy from the force of water flowing downhill, driving a turbine connected to a generator.
 This hydroelectricity is a low-cost, non-polluting, renewable energy source.
 Significantly, hydroelectric power can also be used for load following unlike most renewable energy sources which are intermittent.
 Ultimately, the energy in a hydroelectric power plant is supplied by the sun.
 Heat from the sun evaporates water, which condenses as rain in higher altitudes and flows downhill.
 Pumped-storage hydroelectric plants also exist, which use grid electricity to pump water uphill when demand is low, and use the stored water to produce electricity when demand is high.

-Hydroelectric power plants generally require the creation of a large artificial lake.
-Evaporation from this lake is higher than evaporation from a river due to the larger surface area exposed to the elements, resulting in much higher water consumption.
-The process of driving water through the turbine and tunnels or pipes also briefly removes this water from the natural environment, creating water withdrawal.
-The impact of this withdrawal on wildlife varies greatly depending on the design of the power plant.

-Pressurized water is used in water blasting and water jet cutters.
-Also, very high pressure water guns are used for precise cutting.
-It works very well, is relatively safe, and is not harmful to the environment.
-It is also used in the cooling of machinery to prevent overheating, or prevent saw blades from overheating.
-This is generally a very small source of water consumption relative to other uses.
+Thermoelectric power plants using cooling towers have high consumption, nearly equal to their withdrawal, as most of the withdrawn water is evaporated as part of the cooling process.
+The withdrawal, however, is lower than in once-through cooling systems.

 Water is also used in many large scale industrial processes, such as thermoelectric power production, oil refining, fertilizer production and other chemical plant use, and natural gas extraction from shale rock.
 Discharge of untreated water from industrial uses is pollution.
-Pollution includes discharged solutes (chemical pollution) and increased water temperature (thermal pollution).
-Industry requires pure water for many applications and utilizes a variety of purification techniques both in water supply and discharge.
-Most of this pure water is generated on site, either from natural freshwater or from municipal grey water.
-Industrial consumption of water is generally much lower than withdrawal, due to laws requiring industrial grey water to be treated and returned to the environment.
-Thermoelectric power plants using cooling towers have high consumption, nearly equal to their withdrawal, as most of the withdrawn water is evaporated as part of the cooling process.
-The withdrawal, however, is lower than in once-through cooling systems.
+Pollution includes discharged solutes and increased water temperature (thermal pollution).